benjaminoakes/post-to-jekyll/README.md

 Post to a GitHub Pages-based Jekyll site without futzing with frontmatter.

+(This is mostly a proof of concept at this point.)

 ## Usage

 1. Fork this repo to your account